 Selling starts with building strong relationships.
 Sales and marketing efforts need to focus on growing relationships with employers before you’ll win their trust—and a contract.
 You must prove your partnership is beneficial to them.
 Selling your services is yet another cap worn by staff who have other responsibilities.
 Make sure time is carved out in their schedules to not only maintain their core responsibilities but also to grow opportunities with OccMed employers.
 Whether on-site or at another location, your sales staff will be your intermediary between your clinicians and your community.

 Your administration and billing staff have an essential role in the success of your OccMed program.
 They are the link to ensure reporting and billing are accurate—sending information between clinicians and employers.
-These individuals need to be trained on OccMed specifics and understand compliance and regulations affecting employers such as Department of Transportation. and OSHA rules and regulations.
+These individuals need to be trained on OccMed specifics and understand compliance and regulations affecting employers such as the Department of Transportation. and OSHA rules and regulations.

 Including Providers in Selling